Ontario Votes 2011

 Vote for Joe

-20 October 2010, terribly early in the morning
+20 October 2010, early morning

 I’m voting for Joe Pantalone.
 (You may already know this, since it’s plastered on the top of this web site in a big orange box.)
 At this point it’s not looking very likely that he will win.
 I hope I’m wrong about that.
 If he loses I think it will be a real shame.
 Toronto under Mayor Miller has been great; Pantalone is in many ways the man who would continue the progressive programs that Miller started.
 Of the three candidates left running, he is the only one who doesn’t seem to hate Toronto.
 That should count for something.